Kronos-orm/Kronos-orm/src/app/docs/en/4.advanced/1.locks/index.md

 Columns set as **optimistic locks** (default is `version`, and this column will be used as an example here) are initialized to 0 when a record is created, and subsequent updates will increment the `version = version + 1`.

-When performing an **upsert** operation, the `version` field is included in the filter criteria, meaning that the record will only be updated if the `version` field in KPojo matches the modification count in the database; otherwise, an insert will be executed.
+When performing an **upsert** operation, the `version` field is included in the filter criteria, meaning that the record will only be UPDATED if the `version` field in KPojo matches the modification count in the database; otherwise, an insert will be executed.